Is Opendoor, Offerpad, and Zillow out of the Home Buyer Game?

 While some experts in the industry believe this is a pause on iBuying, others say it could be a possible nail in the coffin for a risky model that’s loaded companies with thousands of properties on their balance sheet in addition to capital costs.

 Generally speaking, homes are sold to iBuyers at a discount from sellers who would like to sell fast and get their hands off the property.
 They buy these properties from sellers who want a certainty of a sale and after some minor renovation is done, they look further to flip the homes for profit.
 Some of these iBuying companies like Opendoor have merely relied on outside funding to carry out transactions.
 It’s so not clear as to whether these guides are going to survive this period.
+For insights into the high-end real estate market in Atlanta, you might find our blog post on High end real estate in Atlanta interesting.

 Patrick